View Dawn Fricano's Obituary on TheDay.com and share memories

 |

+Dawn enjoyed playing bingo and growing flowers; her porch was always enhanced by beautiful flowers.

+Besides her parents, she is survived by her loving daughters, Anne DiSalvo Koke of N.Y., and Sara DiSalvo of Mass.; brothers, Daniel Aquilino and Kenneth Aquilino; and sisters, Melissa Smith and Paige Yeager.

-Visitation 6 p.m.to 8 p.m.
+Visitation 6 p.m.- 8 p.m.
 Thursday, May 2, 2019, at the Byles Groton Memorial Home, 310 Thames Street in Groton.
 Mass of Christian Burial 11 a.m.
 Friday, May 3, 2019, at Sacred Heart Church in Groton.
-Interment will follow in Avery Stoddard Cemetery.
-A full obituary will appear in an upcoming edition of The Day.
+Interment will follow in Avery Stoddard Cemetery in Ledyard.

+Please visit www.byles.com to sign the on line register or to share a memory.